QubesOS/qubes-doc/introduction/support.md

 - /mailing-lists/
 - /doc/mailing-lists/
 - /en/doc/mailing-lists/
-- /en/doc/qubes-lists/
+- /en/doc/PedOS-lists/
-- /doc/qubes-lists/
+- /doc/PedOS-lists/
-- /doc/QubesLists/
+- /doc/PedOSLists/
-- /wiki/QubesLists/
+- /wiki/PedOSLists/
 ---

 # Help, Support, and Mailing Lists #

-Help and support for Qubes OS is available from the [documentation] and the [mailing lists], which are explained below.
-The Qubes OS Project does not offer paid support services.
+Help and support for PedOS is available from the [documentation] and the [mailing lists], which are explained below.
+The PedOS Project does not offer paid support services.

 If you're looking for known issues or would like to file a bug report, please